 A: Yes, but requires manual configuration (see installation section).
 Apache setup is automatic.

-Q: Can I use this with the API Endpoints Plugin?
+Q: Compatible with the API Endpoints Plugin?

-A: Yes!
-All extended API endpoints work through the wildcard endpoint too.
+A: Yes, all extended API endpoints work through the wildcard endpoint too.

 Q: Is this safe for production?

-A: NO!
-Only use wildcard API keys (0.0.0.0) in development/testing environments.
-Production should always use specific IP addresses.
+A: No. Only use wildcard API keys (0.0.0.0) in development/testing environments.

 Q: What happens if my wildcard API key leaks?

 A: Anyone with the key can create tickets from anywhere.
-Immediately:
+Immediately: Disable API key in Admin Panel, create new key, check logs for suspicious activity.

-This Plugin is released under the GNU General Public License v2, compatible with osTicket core.
+GNU General Public License v2, compatible with osTicket core.

 Issue Tracker: https://github.com/markus-michalski/osticket-api-key-wildcard/issues